 Make the first move – speculative job applications

-Many jobs in Switzerland are filled by people contacting the company directly rather than through advertisements in the press or online.
-So check out Swiss firms to see what vacancies are being advertised or find out who to approach to make a speculative application.
-You’ll find up-to-date information on many Swiss companies on SwissFirms, a Swiss Chamber of Commerce website, and on the Federal Commercial Registry website.
-Make sure you address your CV and cover letter to the right person (and in the right language): look under Personalabteilungsleite (German) or Directeur de Ressources Humaines (French).
+Many jobs in Switzerland go to people contacting the company directly rather than through advertisements in the press or online.
+So check out Swiss firms to see the latest vacancies or find out who to approach to make a speculative application.

 Applying for a job in Switzerland

 When you have found a job, you’ll need to know how to put together a Swiss-style CV and cover letter to make sure your application gets the consideration it deserves.
 Some jobs may go the alternative route of application and personal statement, but the general requirements in terms of content remain the same.